ClearC2/resource-reporter/readme.md

 There are two ways to install the resource-reporter.

 ### Ansible installation
+Clone the repository.
 Copy the `config.linux.json` to `ansible/config.deploy.json` and fill out the slack endpoint and token.

 Next, create a `ansible/hosts` file that contains a line for every server you would like to deploy to with your ssh username:
 ```